-Fig. 16.
+Fig. 13.
 The running time of reduction algorithms for larger data sizes.
-The time reported is the sum of 1000 executions, excluding data transfer to and from the GPU memory.
-These number are collected on an NVIDIA GTX680.
-The presented Accelerate numbers are estimates based on a lower number of iterations as explained in Section 7.3.
-The Obsidian numbers presented here come from the run with the parameter settings that performed the best.
+The time reported is the sum of 1,000 executions, excluding data transfer to and from the GPU memory.
+These numbers are collected on an NVIDIA GTX680.
+The presented Accelerate numbers are estimates based on a lower number of iterations as explained in Appendix A. The Obsidian numbers presented here come from the run with the parameter settings that performed the best.

-- reduction-kernel Seven different reduction kernels are used, (red1 to red7). - total-number-of-elements Is always 16777216 - number-of-blocks Is always 4096
+- threads-per-block The number of threads per block used by each instance of the scan kernel.
+This parameter takes on the values from [32,64,128,256, 512,1024] - reduction-kernel Seven different reduction kernels are used, (red1 to red7). - total-number-of-elements Always 16,777,216 - number-of-blocks Always 4,096

-In total there are 42 different configurations.
+In total, there are 42 different configurations.

-In figure 16 we try a different approach.
-The kernel used is kept constant.
-While block size, total number of elements and threads per block vary.
-The configuration space is described below:
+In Figure 13, we try a different approach.
+The kernel used is kept constant, while block size, total number of elements and threads per block vary.
+The following list defines the configuration space:

 - threads-per-block The number of threads per block used by each instance of the scan kernel.
-This parameter takes on the values from [32,64,128,256,512,1024] - number-of-blocks The number of blocks on the GPU.
+This parameter takes on the values from [32,64,128,256, 512,1024]. - number-of-blocks The number of blocks on the GPU.
 This parameter takes on the values from [16,32,64,128,256,512,1024]. - total-number-of-elements The size of input array that is reduced to a single value.
 This parameter takes on the values [8388608,16777216,33554432].

-This results in 126 different configurations.
-The kernel used in the experiment is an adaptation of red5 (section 6.2) that selects an appropriate sequential depth given the number of blocks and total number of threads.
-The three reduction kernels red5, red6 and red7 are all very similar and all perform very well, they differ only in the amount of sequential work performed.
-This is what motivates using that kind of kernel in this experiment.
+In total, there are 126 different configurations.
+The kernel used in the experiment is an adaptation of red5 (Section 6.2) that selects an appropriate sequential depth given the number of blocks and total number of threads.
+The three reduction kernels red5, red6 and red7 are all very similar and all perform very well.
+They differ only in the amount of sequential work performed.